deonna/twitter-client/README.md

 * [x] Replace all icon drawables and other static image assets with [vector drawables](http://guides.codepath.com/android/Drawables#vector-drawables) where appropriate.
 * [x] Leverages the [data binding support module](http://guides.codepath.com/android/Applying-Data-Binding-for-Views) to bind data into layout templates.
 * [x] Replace Picasso with [Glide](http://inthecheesefactory.com/blog/get-to-know-glide-recommended-by-google/en) for more efficient image rendering.
-* [ ] Enable your app to [receive implicit intents](http://guides.codepath.com/android/Using-Intents-to-Create-Flows#receiving-implicit-intents) from other apps.
+* [x] Enable your app to [receive implicit intents](http://guides.codepath.com/android/Using-Intents-to-Create-Flows#receiving-implicit-intents) from other apps.
 When a link is shared from a web browser, it should pre-fill the text and title of the web page when composing a tweet.
 * [x] When a user leaves the compose view without publishing and there is existing text, prompt to save or delete the draft.
 The draft can be resumed from the compose view.

 The following **additional** features are implemented:

-* [x] MVVM with data binding
-* [x] Custom Toolbar
-* [x] Retrolambda
-* [x] Butterknife
-* [x] Gson
-* [x] Added link to scroll to top by clicking on Twitter logo for better UX (don’t want to have the user manually scroll to the top to pulll to refresh, for example.
-* [x] Added LinkifiedTextView to solve problem with click propogation when list item is selected
-* [x] Added custom fonts
-* [x] Different icons for retweeted
-* [x] Different icons for favorited
-* [x] Added dividers for better visual separation of tweets
-* [x] Used ViewPages and PagerSlidingTabStrip

-# Project 4 - *Twitter Client*
+I implemented some features from project 4 as well:

 * [x] The app includes **all required user stories** from Week 3 Twitter Client
 * [x] User can **switch between Timeline and Mention views using tabs**